-Please read the MISD Bus Safety Rules and Consequences below before beginning the registration process.
+Please read the Bus Safety Rules and Consequences below before starting the registration process.

 The school bus is an extension of the school day.
 All rules and guidelines in the Student Code of Conduct apply on the school bus.